French Communist Party: Ideology

 The PCF, in contrast to weaker and more marginal communist parties in Europe, is usually seen as a left wing, rather than far-left, party in the French context.
 While the French far-left (LCR/NPA, LO) has refused to participate in government or engage in electoral alliances with centre-left parties such as the PS, the PCF has participated in governments in the past, and still enjoys a de facto electoral agreement with the PS (mutual withdrawals, the common practice since 1962 and in 1934–1939).
 Nonetheless, some observers and analysts classify the PCF as a far-left party, noting their political proximity to other far-left parties.

+During the Sino-Soviet split, the PCF aligned with the Soviet perspective.

 In the 1980s, under Georges Marchais, the PCF mixed a partial acceptance of "bourgeois" democracy and individual liberties with more traditional Marxist–Leninist ideas.
 During this same period the PCF was run on democratic centralist lines and structured itself as a revolutionary party in the Leninist sense and rejected criticism of the Soviet Union.
 Under Robert Hue's leadership after 1994, the PCF's ideology and internal organization underwent major changes.
 Hue clearly rejected the Soviet model, and reserved very harsh criticism for Soviet leaders who had "rejected, for years, human rights and 'bourgeois' democracy" and had oppressed individual liberties and aspirations.
 Today, the PCF considers the Soviet Union as a 'perversion' of the communist model and unambiguously rejects Stalinism.
 It has not attributed the failure of the Soviet Union as being that of communism, rather stating that the failure of Soviet socialism was the failure of one model "among others", including the capitalist or social democratic models.
 It also tried to downplay the PCF's historic attachment to Moscow and the Soviet Union.

 Since then, the PCF's ideology has been marked by significant ideological evolution on some topics, but consistency on other issues.
 Some of the most marked changes have come on individual rights and immigration.
-After having vilified homosexuality and feminism as "the rubbish of capitalism" in the 1970s, the PCF now fully supports both gay rights and feminism.
+After having vilified homosexuality and feminism as "the rubbish of capitalism" in the 1970s, the PCF now supports gay rights and feminism.
 In the 1980s, the PCF supported reducing the age of consent for homosexual relationships, and opposed attempts to re-penalize homosexuality.
 In 1998, the PCF voted in favour of the civil solidarity pact (PACS), civil unions, including for homosexual couples.
 The PCF supports both same-sex marriage and same-sex adoption.
 On 12 February 2013, PCF deputies voted in favour of same-sex marriage and adoption rights in the National Assembly, though PCF deputy Patrice Carvalho voted against.
 The PCF also supports feminist movements, and supports policies to further promote gender equality and parity.

-Despite its moral conservatism in the 1930s and 1960s, the PCF was the most feminist party in France throughout the 20th century.
-Committed to women's right to vote since the 1920s, in 1946, it elected seventeen of the first thirty-three women deputies.
+Despite its moral conservatism in the 1930s and 1960s, in 1946, it elected seventeen of the first thirty-three women deputies.
 In 1956, there were only nineteen women in the National Assembly, but fifteen were Communists.